European Spallation Source

-The European Investment Bank made a €50 million investment in European Spallation Source.
+The European Investment Bank made a €50 million investment in the ESS.
 This investment is supported by InnovFin-EU Finance for Innovators, an initiative established by the EIB Group in collaboration with the European Commission under Horizon 2020, the EU's research and innovation program.

 History

-When the ISIS neutron source was built in England in 1985, its radical success in producing indirect images of molecular structures eventually raised the possibility of a far more powerful spallation source.
-By 1993, the European Neutron Scattering Association began to advocate what would be the most ambitious and broad-based spallation source in the world, ESS.
+When the ISIS neutron source was built in England in 1985, its success in producing indirect images of molecular structures eventually raised the possibility of a far more powerful spallation source.
+By 1993, the European Neutron Scattering Association began to advocate for the construction of a new spallation source, and the project would eventually become known as the ESS.

 Neutron science soon became a critical tool in the development of industrial and consumer products worldwide.
 So much so that the Organization for Economic Development (OECD), declared in 1999 that a new generation of high-intensity neutron sources should be built, one each in North America, Asia and Europe.
 Europe's challenge was its diverse collection of national governments, and an active research community numbering in the thousands.
 In 2001, a European roadmap for developing accelerator driven systems for nuclear waste incineration estimated that the ESS could have the beam ready for users in 2010.
-A European international task force gathered in Bonn in 2002 to review the findings and a positive consensus emerged to build ESS.
+A European international task force gathered in Bonn, Germany in 2002 to review the findings and a positive consensus emerged to build the ESS.
 The stakeholders group met a year later to review the task force's progress, and in 2003 a new design concept was adopted that set the course for beginning operations by 2019.

-Over the next five years a competitive and yet collaborative site selection process played out and Lund, Sweden was chosen as the preferred site; the definitive selection of Lund was announced in Brussels on 28 May 2009.
+Over the next five years a selection process chose Lund, Sweden as the site of the ESS; the definitive selection of Lund was announced in Brussels, Belgium, on 28 May 2009.
 On 1 July 2010, the staff and operations of ESS Scandinavia were transferred from Lund University to 'European Spallation Source ESS AB', a limited liability company set up to design, construct and operate the European Spallation Source in Lund.
 The company's headquarters are situated in central Lund.

 ESS became a European Research Infrastructure Consortium, or ERIC, on 1 October 2015.
-The Founding Members of the European Spallation Source ERIC are the Czech Republic, Denmark, Estonia, France, Germany, Hungary, Italy, Norway, Poland, Spain, Sweden, Switzerland and United Kingdom.
+The Founding Members of the European Spallation Source ERIC are the Czech Republic, Denmark, Estonia, France, Germany, Hungary, Italy, Norway, Poland, Spain, Sweden, Switzerland and the United Kingdom.

-As of 2013 the estimated cost of the facility will be about €1.843 bn.
-Host nations Sweden and Denmark plan to give about half of the sum.
-However the negotiations about the exact contributions from every partner are still in progress.
+As of 2013, the estimated cost of the facility will be about €1.843 bn. (or $1.958 bn.).
+Host nations Sweden and Denmark each plan to cover about half of the sum.
+However, the negotiations about the exact contributions from every partner were still in progress.
 From 2010 to 30 September 2015, ESS was operated as a Swedish aktiebolag, or AB.